 If you’re looking for a looper pedal that will set you back less than $100, check out the Ditto Looper from TC Electronic.
 Its intuitive format strips the loop pedal down to its essential elements, meaning it takes up very little space on your pedal board.
 The end result is a minimalist layout with a single switch that controls record, undo, stop, and erase functions using different food commands and lets you easily and endlessly record and layer loops.
 The memory has space for 5 minutes of recording—plenty for playing back and looping lines in live performance.
 The true signal bypass means your sound goes through the pedal without the signal ever being converted to a digital format, keeping your sound pure.
 For the money, it’s likely the best loop pedal for live performance period.

 Some players only use one or two pedals; others have entire racks they bring along to every gig.
 If you’re in the latter category, the slimmer profile of the Boss RC-3 and TC Ditto Looper will help minimize the load of gear you have to schlep to a gig.
 The flip side of that is that their simplified controls don’t offer you the on-stage options to quickly cue up memory slots or assign loops to multiple pedals for on the fly switching.
-Both the Boomerang (see full specs) and the JamMan (see full specs) give you four potential pedal options along with an array of switches, making good use of their extra size if your pedal rack can handle their bigger footprint.
+The JamMan (see full specs) gives you four potential pedal options along with an array of switches, making good use of its extra size if your pedal rack can handle their bigger footprint.

 The only truly necessary functions for a loop pedal are the ability to record, stop, and play back on demand.
 A lot of players want to do more with their looped tracks, though, and for that you’ll need a pedal that offers a wider range of functions.